Hedingham & Chambers

-Hedingham & Chambers is a bus operator, part of the larger Go East Anglia unit within Go-Ahead, consisting of the Hedingham and Chambers brands.
+Hedingham & Chambers was a bus operator, part of the larger Go East Anglia unit within the Go-Ahead Group, consisting of the Hedingham and Chambers brands.
 The group was formed when Go-Ahead purchased the two firms in June 2012.
-Since the sale, the two brands have been retained with assets, such as depots, shared along with the launch of a unified website in 2021.
+After the sale, the two brands were retained with assets, such as depots, shared along with the launch of a unified website in 2021.

+In March 2025, Go East Anglia announced it would begin to consolidate its bus operations in the East of England under the Konectbus brand from June 2025, with the Hedingham & Chambers names now being retired in favour of Konectbuses Essex and Suffolk and vehicles adopting a blue livery.
+In October 2025 Go East Anglia was acquired by the Transport Made Simple Group, bringing Hedingham & Chambers, now Konectbuses Essex and Suffolk back into independent ownership, alongside its Norfolk based counterpart Konectbus Norfolk.